Arp-G/learning-rust/IMP.md

 Similarly, if we want to iterate over mutable references, we can call iter_mut instead of iter.

-* iter() iterates over the items by reference
+* iter() iterates over the items by reference.
+Will iterates over &T.

-* into_iter() iterates over the items, moving them into the new scope
+* into_iter() iterates over the items, moving them into the new scope.
+Will iterates over &mut T.

-* iter_mut() iterates over the items, giving a mutable reference to each item
+* iter_mut() iterates over the items, giving a mutable reference to each item.
+Will iterates over T.

 So for x in my_vec { ... } is essentially equivalent to my_vec.into_iter().for_each(|x| ... ) - both move the elements of my_vec into the ... scope.